“C’mon, we’ve got to go back to the high school.”

 “You actually used the spitfire in shop class!” said Dallas, strapping on her utility belt.
 “What possible utility would a spitfire have in a classroom?”

-“Those tools they work with down here are quite primitive,” said Hoskins, who was tall and lean, with red, frayed hair.
+“Those tools they work with down here are quite primitive,” said Hoskins, whose tall, lean body and flat torso made barely a ripple in her tunic.
+She quickly brushed her frayed hair into a sleek, slicked-back regulation pompadour.
 “I was using it for some fine detailing on the cuckoo clocks I have the kids making.”

 “Good Lord, fine detailing?
 You were showing off.
 A spitfire can blast a hole in the hull of a starship, and you’re using it to carve maple.
 Are you sure it’s not here?”
 Dallas cast her eyes over the motel room.